Henry Dodge: Death

 Dodge died in 1867 in Burlington, Iowa.
 He is interred at the Aspen Grove Cemetery in Burlington.

 Legacy

 In 1948, Iowa County presented a 160-acre estate to the State of Wisconsin which eventually became Governor Dodge State Park.
 Over the years, this park has grown to include 5,270 acres in the area Dodge once called his home.

-Dodge County, Wisconsin, Dodge County, Minnesota, and Henry County, Iowa, and Dodgeville, Wisconsin were named after Dodge.
+Dodge County, Wisconsin, Dodge County, Minnesota, Henry County, Iowa, Dodgeville, Wisconsin, and Fort Dodge, Iowa were named after Dodge.

 Fort Clark, the U.S. Army post built near the present-day location of Fort Dodge, Iowa, was renamed for Senator Dodge around 1850.

 His former cabin in Dodgeville, now known as the Dodge Mining Camp Cabin, serves as a museum and is listed on the National Register of Historic Places.